Raf (film)

-Raf is a Canadian dark comedy film, directed by Harry Cepka and released in 2019.
+Raf is a 2019 Canadian dark comedy film, directed by Harry Cepka.
 The film stars Grace Glowicki as Raf, an aimless young woman in Vancouver, British Columbia whose life is changed when she befriends Tal (Jesse Stanley), a richer and more motivated woman with questionable motives.

 The film premiered at the 2019 Toronto International Film Festival.

 The film received a nomination at the Vancouver Film Critics Circle Awards 2019, for Best British Columbia Film.